 Organizational management consultants may start their own firms after gaining work experience.
 Employer requirements vary, but most entry-level positions require a bachelor’s degree.

-Is an Organizational Management Consultant Role a Good Career Choice for You?
+Is an Organizational Management Consultant Role a Good Career Choice?

 Organizational management consultants must be self-motivated, responsible and disciplined.
 They must also possess analytical, communication and time-management skills.
 Creativity and critical thinking are important attributes for individuals considering a career as an organizational management consultant.